Collaborative Divorce

 Guided by a Certified Collaborative Divorce Attorney

-Attorney Joerika Stitt is a Certified Collaborative Divorce Attorney who helps clients navigate divorce through a structured negotiation process designed to resolve disputes outside of court.
+Attorney Joerika Stitt is a Certified Collaborative Divorce Attorney through Collaborative Divorce Illinois and a member of the International Academy of Collaborative Professionals.
+She helps clients navigate divorce through a structured negotiation process designed to resolve disputes outside of court — protecting both the legal interests and the long-term well-being of every family she serves.

-Her approach reflects a unique professional background combining legal training with a deep understanding of family dynamics.
-Before becoming an attorney, she spent nearly a decade working as a master-level social worker, supporting individuals and families through significant life transitions.
-She brings that experience into every collaborative case — guiding conversations that address both the legal complexities and the interpersonal challenges that accompany divorce.
+Her approach reflects a rare professional background.
+Before becoming an attorney she spent nearly a decade working as a master level social worker — supporting individuals and families through significant life transitions.
+She brings that human centered experience into every collaborative case, guiding conversations that address both the legal complexities and the interpersonal challenges that make divorce so difficult.
+She understands how families think under pressure.
+And she knows that the agreements built in this process need to work in real life — not just on paper.

 How Collaborative Divorce Works